Meal prep friendly coconut flour pancakes are a delicious, high-protein, low-carb breakfast that will power your morning!

 Let's talk ingredients super fast!

-- Egg whites – I used liquid egg whites from a carton, but feel free to use 6 egg whites from the shell.
-Also, you can skip the egg whites and, sub for additional eggs like the comments on Pinterest say, however, I have not tried this!
+- Egg whites - I used liquid egg whites from a carton, but feel free to use six egg whites from the shell.
+Also, you can skip the egg whites and sub for additional eggs, like the comments on Pinterest say.
+However, I have not tried this!
+You could also try subbing out almond milk, but I haven't tried it.

 - Eggs - I used large eggs.
 I have not tried egg substitutes in this recipe and would not recommend it.
 In this case, eggs are both the binder and the fluffer, so subbing them for an egg replacer probably won't work.

-- Coconut Flour- Coconut flour is extremely dense and absorbent so a little goes a LONG way.
-May sure to pour the coconut flour into the measuring cup, not dunk your measuring cup in the bag or you may get too much.
+- Coconut Flour- Coconut flour is highly dense and absorbent, so a little goes a LONG way.
+Make sure to pour the coconut flour into the measuring cup, not dunk your measuring cup in the bag, or you may get too much.
+Also, don't substitute any other flour type out, such as wheat flour, almond flour, etc, as coconut flour is very unique in its absorption properties.
 Oat flour may work here instead, but I have not tried it.
+I'd recommend making my oat-flour pancakes instead.
+If you are looking for a more traditional pancake, try my whole wheat Greek Yogurt pancake.

-- Baking powder – If you want you can omit this or sub for baking soda, I just find it gives the pancakes the extra fluff and rise they need.
-However, they will work without this ingredient if you want to omit.
+- Baking powder - If you want, you can omit this or substitute it with baking soda.
+It gives the pancakes the extra fluff and rise they need.
+However, they will work without this ingredient if you want to omit it.

 Coconut Flour Pancakes